Inter Miami CF: Rivalries

-The club has an interstate rivalry with Orlando City SC, currently the team's closest neighbors and only other Florida-based team in MLS.
-Orlando City joined MLS in 2015 but had to wait until its sixth season to play a first interstate match against an MLS opponent following the introduction of Inter Miami as an expansion franchise in 2020.
-Unlike a lot of rivalries in Major League Soccer, there is no name for this series although several have been mooted to little to no success.
+The club has a rivalry with Orlando City SC, currently the team's closest neighbors and only other Florida-based team in MLS.
+Orlando City joined MLS in 2015 but had to wait until its sixth season to play a first intrastate match against an MLS opponent following the introduction of Inter Miami as an expansion franchise in 2020.
+It has been named the "Florida Derby" by the official MLS page.

+The club also has an intracity rivalry in USL Championship club Miami FC.
+It is known as the "Miami Clásico".